-Sand reported two findings related to the receipt and expenditure of taxpayer funds.
+Sand reported three findings related to the receipt and expenditure of taxpayer funds.
 They are found on pages 82 through 86 of this report.
-The findings address a lack of segregation of duties and material audit adjustments due to a lack of maintaining current infrastructure records.
+The findings address a lack of segregation of duties and compliance with filing Tax Increment Financing Reports.
 Sand provided the County with recommendations to address each of these findings.

-The findings discussed above are repeated from the prior year.
+One of the findings discussed above are repeated from the prior year.
 The County Board of Supervisors and other County officials have a fiduciary responsibility to provide oversight of the County's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.